canonical/microceph/docs/how-to/reef-upgrade.rst

 Overview
 --------

 This guide provides step-by-step instructions on how to upgrade your MicroCeph cluster from the Quincy release to the Reef release.
-Follow these steps carefully to prevent to ensure a smooth transition.
+Follow these steps carefully to ensure a smooth transition.

 Procedure